microknights/ConditionalFeature/README.md

 or

-    // Using Lazy, called once on first hit.
+    // Using Lazy, that is  called once on first hit.
     public class LicenseFeature : BooleanConditionalFeature
     {
         public LicenseFeature(Lazy<bool> lazy)